Orla coat of arms: History

 Orla is one of the oldest Polish coats of arms.
-The coat of arms was naturalised into Polish heraldry during the Jagiellonian dynasty; it is a derivative of its Roman-German origin-precursor attributed to the personal coat of arms borne by the House of Saszowski and its branch scions.
+The coat of arms was naturalised into Polish heraldry during the Jagiellonian dynasty and is derived from its Roman-German origin, attributed to the personal coat of arms borne by the House of Saszowski and its branch scions.
+This coat of arms, known specifically as the Saszor arms, was held distinct to this family and its members.

-The Polish Orla coat of arms was subsequently borne as well by several unrelated Polish knightly families and individuals connected by heraldic adoption at ennoblement, and as frequently found with Polish coats of arms, by some supposed members misattributed to the heraldic clan by error or usurpation.
+Following its general designation as Orla, it was subsequently borne by several unrelated Polish knightly families and individuals connected by heraldic adoption at ennoblement.
+As frequently found with Polish coats of arms, it was borne by some supposed members misattributed to the heraldic clan by error or usurpation.

 Blazon

 Silver (Argent), an eagle displayed headless red (Gules), on the neck a star of six rays red (gules); N.B. the star, as well as the eagle claws, are often found represented (rightly or wrongly) as gold (Or) tincture in Polish heraldic literature.

 Notable member bearers

-From the classical Polish heraldic reference Herby rycerstwa polskiego (Armorials of Polish Knights) published in 1584 by Bartosz Paprocki, bearers shown in order of precedence:
+From the classical Polish heraldic reference Herby rycerstwa polskiego (Armorials of Polish Knights) published in 1584 by Bartosz Paprocki, bearers are shown in order of precedence: